uwrit/leaf/README.md

 See a demo of Leaf in action at https://www.youtube.com/watch?v=ZuKKC7B8mHI.

-Information on Leaf's role in clinical informatics, architecture, and background is described in this [manuscript](https://www.biorxiv.org/content/10.1101/632471v1).
+Information on Leaf's role in clinical informatics, architecture, and background is described in the manuscript [Leaf: an open-source, model-agnostic, data-driven web application for cohort discovery and translational biomedical research](https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocz165/5583724).

 ## Getting Started
 * [How Leaf can help accomplish research](https://github.com/uwrit/leaf/wiki#how-can-leaf-help-with-research)